-The Director of Emergency Management is responsible for coordinating the preparation and updating of the CEMP as required.
-The Director of Emergency Management will collaborate as needed with internal and external partners.
+The Assistant Vice President for Emergency Management is responsible for coordinating the preparation and updating of the CEMP as required.
+The Assistant Vice President for Emergency Management will collaborate as needed with internal and external partners.

-The Director of Emergency Management will coordinate the annual review of the CEMP by the President and applicable Vice Presidents and document the process per Code of Virginia §23.1-804.
-In addition, every four years the Director of Emergency Management will oversee a comprehensive review of the CEMP and secure its formal adoption by the Board of Visitors.
+The Assistant Vice President for Emergency Management will coordinate the annual review of the CEMP by the President and applicable Vice Presidents and document the process per Code of Virginia §23.1-804.
+In addition, every four years the Assistant Vice President for Emergency Management will oversee a comprehensive review of the CEMP and secure its formal adoption by the Board of Visitors.